ilead-cong/ilead-cong/README.md

 ## About me

-I am a bioinformatics analyst, focusing on sequence design, three-dimensional genome, epigenetics and single-cell analysis
+I am a bioinformatics analyst, focusing on sequence design, three-dimensional genome, epigenetics and three-generation single-cell analysis

 ## Contact me